What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 What Are the Different Types of Data?

-For the purposes of this conversation there are two types of data – Quantitative and Qualitative.
+For this conversation, there are two types of data – Quantitative and Qualitative.

 Quantitative Data is numbers-based and can be counted or measured.
 Quantitative data tells us how many, how much, or how often.
 Examples of these types of questions you might ask related to a client’s balance sheet include: